ratbag98/PySquaredle/README.md

 GHI
 ```

-then the character array looks like:
+then the puzzle string looks like:

 ```text
 012345678
 ABCDEFGHI
 ```

-(the numbers are the index into the array).
+(the numbers are the index into the string).

 We'll start with the first letter, A, index 0.
 To calculate the neighbours,
 imagine this grid of indexes: